 Studies have shown that some individuals continue to test positive beyond 10 days after an initial positive test even if the individual is not experiencing any symptoms.
 If an individual continues to demonstrate symptoms after 10 days, they will continue to be in the care of a medical expert to determine additional treatment.
 Otherwise, it is believed they are not infective even if they still test positive.
 Therefore we are not recommending additional routine testing for people who are in isolation after testing positive.

 Off-campus students, as residents of the District of Columbia, are expected to comply with isolation requirements according to D.C.
 Department of Health and stay in their own residences, not move to a new one, as moving may contribute to additional spread.

-According to D.C. policy, anyone returning from travel to specific high transmission states must be in quarantine for 14 days.
-Moreover, anyone who is a “close contact” of a person who is infected with the SARS-CoV-2 virus must be quarantined for 14 days per the guidance of CDC as well as the jurisdictions of DC, Maryland and Virginia.
+According to D.C. policy, people returning from travel to the District after specific high-risk states must be in quarantine for 14 days.
+Those individuals much also limit daily activities until they get tested for COVID-19 (within 3-5 days after their return) and receive a negative result.
+Moreover, anyone who is a “close contact” of a person who is infected with the SARS-CoV-2 virus must be quarantined for 14 days per the guidance of DC Department of Health.

 For school specific information, visit your school's website: Columbian College of Arts and Sciences, School of Business, Graduate School of Education and Human Development, School of Engineering and Applied Science, Elliott School of International Affairs, GW Law, School of Medicine and Health Sciences, School of Nursing, College of Professional Studies and the Milken Institute School of Public Health